bnchrch/bnchrch/README.md

 I'm a Remote Engineer based in Los Angeles though I work exclusively remote.
 I've led several engineering teams & worked with some awesome companies including `Uber`, `Facebook` & `Lonely Planet`.

-I currently head up a small consultancy called [ShipWithUs](https://www.shipwithus.io/) which works hard to give our clients a meaningful competitive advantage over their markets using tools which we believe are the future of development.
+Previously I led a consultancy called [ShipWithUs](https://www.shipwithus.io/) which worked hard to give our clients a meaningful competitive advantage over their markets using tools which we believe are the future of development.
 React Native, GraphQL, Next.js and Elixir to name a few.

+Now I'm a Staff Engineer at [Airbyte](https://airbyte.com/) writing open source and moving data for the worlds largest and most innovative companies (Perplexity, Cart, Unity, Seimens, Datadog, etc...)

 ### 👩‍💻 I've been Involved with
 - [Facebook Messenger](https://about.fb.com/news/2017/04%3E/messenger-f8/)